 Students in this workshop course will combine their reading of fiction, nonfiction and poetry with the production of their own new texts.
 This is specifically designed for the writing and revision of pieces suitable for publication and manuscripts appropriate for application to graduate writing programs.
 This class will be extremely rigorous while preserving the supportive and constructive atmosphere of the writing workshop.
+May be taken more than once for credit, but may be applied to the English major only once.
 Prerequisites: ENG 110, 213, and at least one upper-level creative writing course (ENG 315-317).